paswan1995/Kubernetes-K8s-/k8s-day8.md

 * 1} install azure cli in windows
      * via azure docs or chocolatey

+     * `choco install kubernetes-cli`

+      ```
+      az login
+      az account show --output table # This command will display detailed information about the currently active subscription, including its name, ID, and tenant ID

+      ```
 # 2} create azure account and login

 * follow the steps